-Screening for fallopian tube, ovarian and primary peritoneal cancer usually includes a combination of the following:
+Screening for , ovarian and primary peritoneal cancer usually includes a combination of the following:

 - A pelvic exam is an internal vaginal exam by a health care provider to look and feel for abnormalities of the reproductive system.

-- Transvaginal ultrasound involves an ultrasound device inserted into the vagina, which uses sound waves to look for any abnormal changes in the ovary.
+- Transvaginal involves an device inserted into the vagina, which uses sound waves to look for any abnormal changes in the ovary.

 - CA125 is a protein in the blood that is sometimes elevated in women with ovarian cancer.
 The test is considered neither sensitive nor specific for finding ovarian cancers in high-risk women.

-Experts do not recommend routine screening for women at average risk of fallopian tube, primary peritoneal or ovarian cancer.
+Experts do not recommend routine screening for women at average risk of , primary peritoneal or ovarian cancer.